Jiddu Krishnamurti: Taking residence at Ojai, 'the process', and growing expectations

+'The process'

-At Ojai in August and September 1922, Krishnamurti went through an intense 'life-changing' experience.
-This has been variously characterised as a spiritual awakening, a psychological transformation, and a physical reconditioning.
-The initial events happened in two distinct phases: first a three-day spiritual experience, and two weeks later, a longer-lasting condition that Krishnamurti and those around him referred to as the process.
+At Ojai in August and September 1922, Krishnamurti went through a series of "disturbing physical symptoms that progressed from discomfort to pain," during which he mistook Rosalind for his mother, interpreted by some of his followers as intense 'life-changing' experiences'and signs of his advancement along 'the path'.
+The initial events happened in two distinct phases: First a three-day acute pain in the neck accompanied by a mystical experience, and two weeks later, a longer-lasting condition that Krishnamurti and those around him referred to as the process.
 This condition recurred, at frequent intervals and with varying intensity, until his death.

-According to witnesses, it started on 17 August 1922 when Krishnamurti complained of a sharp pain at the nape of his neck.
+According to Krishnamurti, Nitya, Rosalind, and Mr. Warrington, it started on 17 August 1922 when Krishnamurti complained of a sharp pain at the nape of his neck.
 Over the next two days the symptoms worsened, with increasing pain and sensitivity, loss of appetite, and occasional delirious ramblings.
+He seemed to lapse into unconsciousness but later recounted that he was very much aware of his surroundings, and that while in that state at 19 August 1922 he had "the first most extraordinary experience", in which he felt "at one with his surroundings".

+The following day the symptoms and the experience intensified, and he had an out-of-body experience, feeling "the vibrations of Lord Buddha," experiencing peace and a "profound calmness".
+Krishnamurti also wrote that he had "touched compassion which heals all sorrow and suffering; it is not for myself, but for the world".

-He seemed to lapse into unconsciousness but later recounted that he was very much aware of his surroundings, and that while in that state he had an experience of "mystical union".
-The following day the symptoms and the experience intensified, climaxing with a sense of "immense peace".
-Following — and apparently related to — these events the condition that came to be known as the process started to affect him, in September and October that year, as a regular, almost nightly occurrence.
+Following – and apparently related to – these events the condition that came to be known as the process started to affect him, in September and October that year, as a regular, almost nightly occurrence.
 Later the process resumed intermittently, with varying degrees of pain, physical discomfort, and sensitivity, occasionally a lapse into a childlike state, and sometimes an apparent fading out of consciousness, explained as either his body giving in to pain or his mind "going off".